Hear the difference: Using CrumplePop's WindRemover

 What is Aspect Ratio?

-What is Aspect Ratio?
+What is aspect ratio?
 The aspect ratio of an image or video is the proportional relationship between the width and height of that image or video.
-To put it simply, it is the parts of a screen occupied by a video or other media types while it is being displayed on said screen.
+To put it simply, it is the parts of a screen occupied by the video you see.
+For example, an old TV program displayed on a widescreen TV might have black bars at the sides to keep the program looking square.
+The aspect ratio is the width and height of the image displayed, not the width and height of the entire screen.

 Common types of aspect ratios used today include: